TomatenKuchenDEV/docs/docs/general-settings.md

 ## Deleting message commands {#settings-delete-command}

-Changes whether the message that triggered a command is deleted when using message commands.
+This option determines whether the message that triggered a command is deleted when using message commands.

 :::tip Override per command